Skip to main content

 3 mentions Positive Neutral Negative

-Grinding in the game is relatively short but can become tedious, especially with excessive NPC interactions and difficulty spikes.
-The availability of a story mode helps reduce grind frustration, though some players desire a middle difficulty option for a better balance.
+Grinding in the game is minimal but can become tedious, especially when searching for specific NPCs or during normal mode's difficulty.
+The inclusion of a story mode eases the grind for some players, though a middle difficulty option could better balance challenge and reduce frustration.

-• “As a busy person, I don't want to go around grinding for XP or money ad nauseam.”
+• “It is short, but as a busy person, I don't want to go around grinding for XP or money ad nauseam.”

 • “Some sections of the game are entirely composed of talking to every NPC until you find the one you need, which grows tedious.”